roquej/redcap-em-apache2-data-feed/README.md

-# ClassNameHere
+# Apache2
-A template for a REDCap External Module
+A REDCap External Module to extract APACHE II scoring parameters based on EMR data